nikolausn/lab-data-cleaning-project/README.md

 data-cleaning-config-2.json is a configuration file created for cleaning this Montgomery dataset only.

-If you use the original dataset, execution time for the whole batch process to finish is approximately within 35 to 40 minutes. so be patient :D, cleaning process is tedious if you run it manually :)
+If you use the original dataset, execution time for the whole batch process to finish is approximately within 35 to 40 minutes.

+So be patient :D, cleaning process is tedious if you run it manually :)